-The program consists of 45 months of required rotations in AP and CP, and three months of general electives.
+The program consists of 44 blocks of required rotations in AP and CP, and 8 blocks of general electives.
 AP and CP rotations are mixed throughout the four years of the program.

 Required AP Rotations

-- Autopsy (5 months; 4 months of core rotations and a 1-month supervisory rotation)
+- Autopsy (4 blocks; 3 blocks of core rotations and a 1-block supervisory rotation)

 Required CP Rotations

-- Blood Banks and Transfusion Medicine (3 blocks)
+- Blood Bank and Transfusion Medicine (3 blocks)

 The remainder of the schedule is flexible, within the constraints of residents needing to complete requirements to be eligible for board certification and service responsibilities.